NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ```

-### 8. How does productivity lost because of mental health problems correlate with opinions on the value of mental health resources (and viceversa)?
+### 8. How does productivity lost because of mental health problems correlate with opinions on the value of mental health resources (and vice-versa)?

 The two questions which ask about productivity lost because of mental health problems are:
 - During the past 14 days, how many hours did you miss from work because of mental health problems?    (numerical answer)
 - During the past 14 days, how much did mental health problems affect your productivity while you were working?    (numerical answer)

-And the two questions which ask about effectiveness of providing mental health resources are:
+And the two questions which ask about the effectiveness of providing mental health resources are:
 - "I believe that offering mental health resources to its members is an effective use of the EA Community's resources."
 - "I believe that offering mental health resources to effective altruists is NOT likely to be one of the most effective interventions available."

 Under a wide range of modelizations / operationalizations, there is ~0 correlation between the two sets of answers.
 The one exception is if we consider a dummy variable for "hours lost due to mental illness > 0".
 In that case, respondents who did lose >0 hours are somewhat more likely to support offering mental health resources, but this does not reach significant levels.

-This is surprising, because a positive opinion of offering mental health resources is strongly correlated with thinking you could benefit from them, thinking you could benefit from them is strongly correlated with having a mental condition, and having a mental condition is strongly correlated with losing hours because of mental health.
+This is surprising because a positive opinion of offering mental health resources is strongly correlated with thinking you could benefit from them, thinking you could benefit from them is strongly correlated with having a mental condition, and having a mental condition is strongly correlated with losing hours because of mental health.

-Of course the relation "(significantly) correlated to" is not transitive in theory, and coming up with a nifty example is not difficult.
+Of course, the relation "(significantly) correlated to" is not transitive in theory, and coming up with a nifty example is not difficult.
 But it is most curious that the relation is not transitive *in practice*.

 ```
 > colnames(A)[c(23,24,26)]